 The needle will help the tattoo machine push the ink into your skin once it comes into contact.

 Specifically, tattoo needles come in many types and sizes.
 They are divided into six groups: curved magnum shaders, magnum shaders, round liners, round shaders, flat shaders, and double stacks with sizes from 0.25mm to 0.35mm.

-It would be best if you prepare a variety of needles to suit the widest variety of tattoos.
+It would be best if you prepared a variety of needles to suit the widest variety of tattoos.

-The tattoo tubes secure the needle in the proper position; it holds the needle in place and makes skin contact.
+The tattoo tubes secure the needle in the proper position; it hold the needle in place and make skin contact.
 Undeniably, these small things are essential parts of the tattooing procedure.